The Domino Effect That Could Have Happened If Drew Brees Had Signed With The Miami Dolphins [Opinion]

-On Monday Night Football, Drew Brees became the NFL’s all-time passing leader by passing Peyton Manning and taking the record as his own.
-He did it in true Brees’ fashion too as he completed 26-of-29 for 363 yards and three touchdowns in a 43-19 victory over the Washington Redskins.
-Looking back now, the entire landscape of the NFL and college football if Brees had not signed with the New Orleans Saints in 2006.
+On Monday Night Football this week, Drew Brees became the NFL’s all-time passing leader by passing Peyton Manning and claiming the record as his own.
+He did it in true Brees fashion too, as he completed 26-of-29 throws for 363 yards and three touchdowns in a 43-19 victory over the Washington Redskins.
+Looking back now, the entire landscape of the NFL may have been vastly different had Brees not signed with the New Orleans Saints in 2006.

-In his last ever game with the San Diego Charges, Brees suffered an injury which was said to have been a one-in-500 injury.
-He dislocated his shoulder through the bottom of the joint, a 360-degree tear of his labrum, and a 50 percent tear of his rotator cuff.
+In his last ever game with the San Diego Chargers, Brees suffered an injury which was said to have been a one-in-500 freak event.
+He dislocated his shoulder through the bottom of the joint, endured a 360-degree tear of his labrum, and a 50 percent tear of his rotator cuff.

-Many expected him to never be the same ever again.
-The Chargers had drafted Philip Rivers and it appeared as if his career was possibly over.
-It was obvious his time in San Diego was over, but Brees was given another chance by the New Orleans Saints.
+Many expected him to never be able to play at his top capacity ever again.
+The Chargers had drafted Philip Rivers, and it appeared as if Drew Brees’ career was potentially over, particularly as far as professional level football was concerned.
+It was obvious that his time in San Diego was over — but Brees was given another chance by the New Orleans Saints.

 As reported by ESPN, Drew Brees signed a six-year deal for $60 million with the Saints back on March 15, 2006.
-That deal paved the way for two NFC Championship appearances, one Super Bowl victory, and a lot of records that now belong to the New Orleans Saints.
+That deal paved the way for two NFC Championship appearances, one Super Bowl victory, and a lot of records that now belong to the New Orleans Saints with Brees on the roster.

-Had a few different things happened, though, the way things are today may not even be close to how they currently look.
+Had things shaken out differently, though, history and hindsight may both have have looked significantly different.

 A cover fit for the king, Drew Brees.
 "You can accomplish anything in life you’re willing to work for." #DrewBrees #NFL #FootballHallofFame #NextStopCanton pic.twitter.com/pwV8uUOCaC